-The region's transportation system offers equitable and reliable multi-modal transportation choices to better connect people to jobs and services..
+The region's transportation system offers equitable and reliable multi-modal transportation choices to better connect people to jobs and services.

-- 19 Ensuring that all travelers have options beyond the single - 20 occupant vehicle is key to meeting the accessibility goals of the - 21 region.
-Beyond simply planning for and providing bicycle and - 22 pedestrian facilities and transit services, though, there is a role for - 23 the MPO in actively encouraging use of these options.
-The New - 24 Hampshire Climate Action Plan identified the transportation

-- 25 sector as the source of 33 percent of greenhouse gas emissions in - 26 New Hampshire, and identified actions for reducing those - 27 emissions including promoting alternatives to driving alone. - 28 Experience nationally in promoting safe walking and bicycling to - 29 school has shown that building new sidewalks or bikeways alone - 30 is often not enough to induce more kids walk or bicycle.
-There is - 31 a need for the other four elements of the 5Es model (Education, - 32 Encouragement, Enforcement and Evaluation) to build - 33 awareness, incentive behavior change and ensure safety.
+Ensuring that all travelers have options beyond the single occupant vehicle is key to meeting the accessibility goals of the region.
+Beyond simply planning for and providing bicycle and pedestrian facilities and transit services, though, there is a role for the MPO in actively encouraging use of these options.
+The New Hampshire Climate Action Plan identified the transportation sector as the source of 33 percent of greenhouse gas emissions in New Hampshire, and identified actions for reducing those emissions including promoting alternatives to driving alone.
+Experience nationally in promoting safe walking and bicycling to school has shown that building new sidewalks or bikeways alone is often not enough to induce more kids walk or bicycle.
+There is a need for the other four elements of the 5Es model (Education, Encouragement, Enforcement and Evaluation) to build awareness, incentive behavior change and ensure safety.

-- Work to expand transit access in key underserved communities lacking basic Monday-Friday demand response or volunteer driver transportation services. - 38 (Timeframe: 1-5 Years) - Provide technical assistance to COAST, CART and TASC in developing regional community transportation options.
+- Work to expand transit access in key underserved communities lacking basic Monday-Friday demand response or volunteer driver transportation services.
+(Timeframe: 1-5 Years) - Provide technical assistance to COAST, CART and TASC in developing regional community transportation options.
 (Timeframe: Ongoing) - Facilitate regional efforts to coordinate public transit and human service transportation as a key strategy to expand access to community transportation.
-(Timeframe: Ongoing) - Work with State and regional partners to sustain and expand inter-city rail and bus transportation options, including continuation of I-93 commuter service following completion of I-93 widening.
-(Timeframe: Ongoing) - Ensure adequate capacity at Park and Ride facilities in the region (Timeframe: Ongoing) - Support continued funding for the commuteSMARTseacoast TMA following completion of Spaulding Turnpike widening
+(Timeframe: Ongoing) - Work with State and regional partners to sustain and expand inter-city rail and bus transportation options.
+(Timeframe: Ongoing) - Ensure adequate capacity at Park and Ride facilities in the region (Timeframe: Ongoing) - Support continued funding for the commuteSMARTseacoast TMA following completion of Spaulding Turnpike widening - Work with transit agencies, TMAs, and others to expand employment transportation options in the region.
+(Timeframe: 1-5 Years)

-- Work with transit agencies, TMAs, and others to expand employment transportation options in the region.
-(Timeframe: 1-5 Years) - Evaluate potential for TMA along southern I-93 corridor.
+- Evaluate potential for TMA along southern I-93 corridor.
 (Timeframe: 1-10 Years) - Work to expand Federal and State funding available for transit services.
-(Timeframe: Ongoing) - Collaborate with commuteSMARTseacoast and other regional and statewide partners on initiatives to encourage alternative commutes such as Seacoast Bike/Walk to Work Day and Commute Green New Hampshire (Timeframe: Ongoing) - Develop a stand-alone bicycle and pedestrian plan for the RPC region.
+(Timeframe: Ongoing) - Collaborate with TMAs and other regional and statewide partners on initiatives to encourage alternative commutes such as Seacoast Bike/Walk to Work Day and Commute Green New Hampshire (Timeframe: Ongoing) - Develop a stand-alone bicycle and pedestrian plan for the RPC region.
 (Timeframe: 1-5 years) - Implement a complete streets policy for the region and corresponding approach for all federally funded transportation projects.
 (Timeframe: 1-5 Years) - Expand data collection on bicycle and pedestrian volumes and routes. to provide a better basis for evaluating bicycle and pedestrian project needs.
 (Timeframe: 1-5 Years) - Assist communities in implementing bicycle improvements on key regional bicycle and pedestrian routes.
 (Timeframe: Ongoing) - Collaborate with regional and statewide partners on public education and enforcement initiatives to promote safe travel on the region's transportation system for all users.
 (Timeframe: 1-3 years and ongoing) - Facilitate local Safe Routes to School programs and safety improvements connecting neighborhoods to schools.
+(Timeframe: 1-10 Years) - Implement signage and lane marking improvements and standards that aid in wayfinding and improve safety for travelers.
 (Timeframe: 1-10 Years)

-- Implement signage and lane marking improvements and standards that aid in wayfinding and improve safety for travelers.
-(Timeframe: 1-10 Years) - Develop an assessment of likely implications of autonomous vehicle integration for the region, and local and regional actions needed to prepare for this.
+• Develop an assessment of likely implications of autonomous vehicle integration for the region, and local and regional actions needed to prepare for this.
+(Timeframe: 1-5 Years)

-37 System Preservation & Modernization
+System Preservation & Modernization